rom-orlovich/jobs-agent-backend/README.md

 ## Main Components:

 ### User:
 An instance of the user managing the following data:

-#### User Profile:
+- **User Profile**:
    For the first time the user uses the app, he creates his unique profile that includes the following parameters:
      - His overall years of experience - The max years of experience the user wants to disqualify a matching job.
      - His job requirements - which domains he wants to include in each job post.
      - His excluded requirement - A list of domains the user doesn't want to include in the job post.

-#### User Query:
+- **User Query**:

-The user fills in a search query, and its parameters can be shared by other users' queries.
+     - The user fills in a search query, and its parameters can be shared by other users' queries.
-These search parameters are hashed uniquely together to locate similar previous queries of other users that relate to specific jobs.
+     - These search parameters are hashed uniquely together to locate similar previous queries of other users that relate to specific jobs.

 ### Scanner: